nodecopter/summerofdrones.com/pages/index.md

 They promised that they are coming in peace and that they just want to spend the summer with us - what could go wrong?

+### How many people should attend an event?

+You should aim to have at least 30 people at your event in order to participate.

+Attendees are encouraged to work in groups of 3, so you could theoretically have up to 90 people.
+That being said, we would encourage events to stay below 60 attendees as this greatly helps to simplify organizing, finding a venue, reducing wifi interference, allowing everybody to show their work, etc.

+In our experience there is a sweet spot at ~45 attendees / 15 teams.

+### I have never organized an event, can I do this?

+Yes, but we will pick organizers based on their community track record.
+So if you have not done much in your developer community yet, we may ask you to get somebody a little more experienced on board to make sure things will work smoothly.

 ### You mentioned repairing the drones, is that hard?

 No!
 It is super simple, and there are [detailed